STR-LICHENXI/Manualtracking-realtime/README.md

 ## Project Background

-This project was inspired by the recent popularity of **#manualtracking** visual effects across Instagram, TikTok, Douyin, and other short-video platforms.
+This project started after I came across the recent **#manualtracking** trend on Instagram, Douyin/TikTok, WeChat Channels, Bilibili, and other short-video platforms.

-The project was inspired by the video of Instagram creator **[@wxll.hx](https://www.instagram.com/wxll.hx/)**, whose work combines real-time hand tracking with generative visual effects.

-After seeing a large number of manual-tracking and editing-based recreations, this project explores a different implementation approach: rebuilding similar interactions from scratch using Python, MediaPipe, and OpenCV.
+At first, I assumed most of these effects were created through manual tracking, frame-by-frame editing, or motion graphics.
+That made me curious about whether a similar interaction could be reproduced directly in real time using computer vision.

-The current prototype tracks both hands in real time and uses hand landmarks as dynamic control points for image deformation, folding, and multi-surface visual effects.
+I therefore started building a prototype from scratch with Python, MediaPipe, and OpenCV, using hand landmarks as control points for image deformation and interactive geometry.

+After the prototype was already working, I looked further into the original source of the visual style and found that Instagram creator **[@wxll.hx](https://www.instagram.com/wxll.hx/)** had also been using MediaPipe together with TouchDesigner for real-time interactive visuals.

+This changed the positioning of the project.
+Rather than presenting it as the first real-time version of the effect, this repository should be understood as an independent Python/OpenCV reimplementation inspired by the original interactive work and by the wider #manualtracking trend.

+The current prototype explores how similar real-time interactions can be implemented without TouchDesigner, using MediaPipe hand landmarks, lightweight geometry construction, and OpenCV-based texture mapping.

-This repository is an independent implementation and does not use or redistribute the original creator's TouchDesigner project files.
+This repository does not use or redistribute the original creator's TouchDesigner project files.

 ## System Architecture